SydShafferLab/Fasse_paper/README.md

 Assesses whether cells from the same lineage are more likely to be in the same cluster than by random changce for each drug condition
 	Plots the test statistics
-Identifies which clusters have lineages with only a single cell in them (singlets)
+Identifies which clusters have lineages with only a single cell in them (singlets) Code takes a very long time to run, so also saves worksapce for loading everything back in to R
 ```
 #### Output:
 ```